Women's Soccer vs. Wellesley

 Hartwell-Rogers Field—Babson Park, Mass.

-Babson and Wellesley will meet for the 41st time on Tuesday afternoon in a series that dates back to 1982.
-The Blue hold a 17-16-7 edge all-time, but the Beavers are 6-1-3 against their crosstown rival since 2004.
+Babson and Wellesley will meet for the 44th time on Tuesday afternoon in a series that dates back to 1982.
+The all-time series is deadlocked at 18-18-7 but the Beavers are 8-2-3 against the Blue over the last 13 meetings since 2004.